-Only VA accredited staff have access to instances in the VA Enterprise Cloud (VAEC) and data on a per protocol basis.
+Only VA-accredited staff have access to instances in the VA Enterprise Cloud (VAEC) and data on a per-protocol basis.
 List of approved personnel is maintained in Data Access Request Tracker (DART) system on prem.
 An Institutional Review Board (IRB) has oversight for each protocol.
 All research activity is pre-approved by local privacy officer and research Information System Security Officer (ISSO).
 This system uses Federal Information Security Management Act (FISMA) standard processes for approving and monitoring access.
-This system is continually monitored and audited for compliance to FISMA security standards
+This system is continually monitored and audited for compliance to FISMA security standards.

 2.4b Are criteria, procedures, controls, and responsibilities regarding access documented?
+How are the documented, i.e. Policy, SOP, other.
+And where is this documentation located?